turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

     * Keep your PRs as small as possible (one feature / user story per PR)
     * Your PR should be reviewed by at least one team member before it is merged.
     * Tag your Project Manager if you have questions.
 DM your Project Manager letting them know you have tagged them.

+#### Co-Author Commits

+Teams are expected to utilize [co-authored commits](https://gist.github.com/iandouglas/6ff9428ca9e349118095ce7ed4a655bf) to give each other contribution for driver/navigator work.

+Your instructors will provide a full co-author commit message to each team.
+When you implement it, be sure to remove your own name from the list (your commit message should not include yourself).

 ## Continuous Integration